IBM/CodeEngine/cos2cos/README.md

 an object to a Cloud Object Storage (COS) bucket generates an event.
-When the app receives the event, it parses out the bucket and object key from the event, downloads the object (file), "processes" it, and then uploads the resulting file to a separate (preconfigured) destination bucket.
+When the app receives the event, it parses out the bucket and object key from the event, downloads the object (file), "processes" it, and then uploads the resulting file to a separate (pre-configured) destination bucket.
 The app then deletes the file from the original source bucket.

 The app also includes a listener for cron events.
 Upon receipt of a cron event,